kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 #### Periodic reconcile

 As already established, the cloud-controller-manager does not utilize “Owner” references and therefore routes of already deleted nodes could remain in the infrastructure provider.
 To ensure a consistent state with the cluster an additional periodic reconcile should be implemented.

-TODO: decision
-We have three available options to determine the time interval:

-1. Change default of `--route-reconcile-period` to an appropriate value based on this KEPs feature flag
-2. Use global flag `--min-resync-period` with an interval of 12h
-3. Introduce a new flag with an appropriate value
+This can be implemented via the already existing `--min-resync-period` flag, which is already used by the service and node controller.

 #### Workqueue singleton